 Diane holds a Master Certificate in Human Resources from Cornell University’s School of Industrial and Labor Relations and has attained SPHR and SHRM-SCP certification.
 Diane is a member of the National Association of Women Business Owners and the Society for Human Resource Management.
 Additionally, Diane performs pro bono work through the Taproot Foundation assisting non-profit clients by integrating their Human Resources goals with their corporate strategies.

 Missteps in handling sensitive employee issues could result in your organization writing a check with a lot of zeros on it.
-How companies investigate potential harassment and bullying misconduct can affect your organization’s reputation as well as its bottom line.
+How companies investigate potential misconduct can affect the company’s reputation as well as its bottom line.
 Cultural and generational diversity is changing the landscape of the US workforce.
 That diversity can become fuel for all types of litigation.
 Understanding how to effectively conduct workplace investigations can greatly reduce the chances of your organization being sued.

 - What constitutes harassment in the workplace?